 The Bank is subject to a number of prudential and regulatory controls designed to maintain the safety and soundness of banks, ensure their compliance with economic and other objectives and limit their exposure to risk.
-These regulations include Qatari laws, regulations, administrative actions and policies (particularly those of the QCB, the QFMA, the QCSD and the QSE) as well as the laws, regulations, administrative actions and policies of the other countries in which the Bank, its subsidiaries and its associates operate.
+These regulations include Qatari laws, regulations, administrative actions and policies (particularly those of the QCB, the QFMA, the QCSD and the QSE).

 These regulations may limit the Bank's ability to increase its financing operations.
 Changes in supervision and regulations may also increase the Bank's cost of doing business, limit the products or services offered and could have a material adverse effect on the value of its assets, financial condition, financial performance or profitability.

-Furthermore, non-compliance with regulatory guidelines could expose the Bank to potential liabilities, and may result in the QCB imposing financial penalties on the Bank.
-Increased regulations, changes in laws and regulations (such as those made pursuant to Basel III) and the manner in which they are interpreted or enforced may have a material adverse effect on the Bank's business, financial condition, operating results, liquidity and prospects.
+Increased regulations, changes in laws and regulations (such as those made pursuant to Basel II and Basel III) and the manner in which they are interpreted or enforced (such as Resolution No. (11) of 1997) may have a material adverse effect on the Bank's business, financial condition, results of operations, liquidity and prospects.